rickshahid/SkyMedia/README.md

 * Generate media metadata such as face, emotion and object detection to drive discoverability and actionable insights

-* Create media subclips (either filtered views or rendered assets) via web clipper integration with Azure Media Player
+* Create media subclips (as filtered views and/or rendered assets) via web clipper integration with Azure Media Player

 * Optionally enable SMS text notification of media workflow completion status via integrated user profile management